In this section

 • Less frequent clinic visits

-• More expensive than warfarin
+• More expensive than warfarin/higher co-pays

 • Less frequent/minimal dosing adjustments

-What if I miss a dose?
+What if I miss a dose of my blood thinners?

 It is important to take your anticoagulation medication every day, at the same time.
 If you forget a dose, only take the missed dose as soon as possible if you remember within the same day.
 DO NOT take a double dose the next day to catch up.
-Simply document the missed dose and notify your AC Clinic clinician during your next visit.
+Simply document the missed dose and notify your AC Clinic pharmacists during your next visit.

 What pain-relieving medications can I take while on warfarin or a DOAC?

-What medications should I avoid?
+What medications should I avoid while taking blood thinners?

-DO NOT take aspirin, ibuprofen (Motrin, Advil) or naproxen (Aleve) unless your physician tells you to do so.
+DO NOT take aspirin, ibuprofen (Motrin®, Advil®) or naproxen (Aleve®) unless your physician tells you to do so.
 These products can cause you to bleed more easily.
-Many over-the-counter cough and cold medications also contain aspirin or ibuprofen.
+Many over-the-counter (OTC) cough and cold medications also contain aspirin or ibuprofen.
 Pepto-Bismol can also cause you to bleed more easily.
-Always check with your doctor, pharmacist or with the AC Clinic before taking any new OTC or prescription medications.
-If you consume alcohol while taking warfarin or a DOAC, please do so in moderation and let your clinician know so they will be able to better manage your therapy.
+Always check with your doctor(s), pharmacist(s) or with the AC Clinic before taking any new OTC or prescription medications.
+If you consume alcohol while taking warfarin or a DOAC, please do so in moderation and let your pharmacists know so they will be able to better manage your therapy.

 Who should I tell about my medications?

-Many drugs can affect the effects of warfarin and to a lesser extent, DOACs.
-Always make sure your physician, dentist, and pharmacist know that you are taking an anticoagulant medication.
-Notify the AC Clinic when you start any new medications as dosage adjustments may be needed to compensate for the new medication.
+Many drugs can alter how Warfarin and DOACs work.
+Always make sure your physician(s), dentist(s), and pharmacist(s) know that you are taking an anticoagulant medication.
+Notify the AC Clinic when you start any new medications as dosage adjustments may be needed to compensate for the new medication(s).
 In case of emergency, it is advisable to wear a medical alert bracelet or carry a patient identification card that states you are taking an anticoagulant medication.

+When should I seek medical attention?
 You should seek medical attention immediately if you notice any of the following:

 • Unusual bleeding

-• Blood in stool or black, tarry stools
+• Blood in stool or if you have black, tarry stools

 • Red or unusually dark-colored urine